The Great Arab Minds Award

 The Great Arab Minds Initiative is an annual award launched by Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates to honor Arab scholars.

 The Great Arab Minds award is given in six categories: Natural Sciences, Medicine, Literature & Arts, Economics, Engineering and Technology, and Architecture & Design.
+One million Dirhams is awarded for each winner in each category to support research and projects.

 History

 In June 2014 Sheikh Mohammed bin Rashid Al Maktoum published an article titled 'Reverse Brain Drain', highlighting the loss faced by the Arab nations due to the emigration of scholars.
 Eight years later, in January 2022, he inaugurated the award in the hopes of reducing brain drain in the Arab world.